UPDATED on December 1, 2019

 - “Running it twice”, or as many times as players agreed upon, was perfectly acceptable.

-By far the most well-appointed poker room I visited during my sojourn in the city, the Card Casino Prague was simply a pleasure to visit on all accounts, for numerous reasons.
-Spacious, with room for over 40 tables, the complex was immaculately clean and aesthetically pleasing to the max.
+By far the largest poker room I visited during my sojourn in the city, Rebuy Stars Casino Savarin was a pleasure to visit on all accounts, for numerous reasons.
+Spacious, with room for over 20 tables, the complex was immaculately clean and aesthetically pleasing.

-Here’s some of what makes Card Casino Prague unique among other poker rooms in the city:
+Here’s some of what makes Rebuy Stars Casino Savarin unique among other poker rooms in the city:

 - They’ve also got a coat and bag check room, but you’re free to keep your stuff with you at all times if you wish.

 - Remember how I mentioned the omnipresent smoking in Prague?
-Well, this poker room enforces a rule that smoking is not allowed at the tables themselves, but rather only in the “common” lounge areas.
+Well, this poker room enforces a rule that smoking is not allowed at the tables themselves, but rather only in the “common” lounge areas and outdoors on the balconies.
 While this may not seem like a big difference, let me tell you that it actually make a world of a difference to non-smokers like me.
-The smell still lingers throughout the building, but it’s not “in your face” at every moment, which frankly makes for a much more pleasant poker experience.
+The smell still lingers slightly throughout the building, but it’s not “in your face” at every moment, which frankly makes for a much more pleasant poker experience.

-- The tables featured automatic shufflers, which meant more hands dealt per hour.
+- ALL tables featured automatic shufflers, which meant more hands dealt per hour.